UN draft resolution calls for withdrawal of mercenaries in Libya

 According to diplomats, Russia strongly opposes any mention of mercenaries in the text.
 No date has yet been set for a vote on the resolution.

-Libya has been mired in chaos since a 2011 Nato-backed uprising that killed longtime dictator Moamer Qadhafi, with two rival administrations vying for power.
+Libya has been mired in chaos since a 2011 NATO-backed uprising that killed longtime dictator Moamer Kadhafi, with two rival administrations vying for power.

 The conflict deepened last year when military strongman Khalifa Haftar, who controls much of the south and east of Libya, launched an assault in April to seize Tripoli, the base of the UN-recognised Government of National Accord (GNA).